milkytracker/MilkyTracker/README.md

 * m68k-amigaos
 * ppc-amigaos

-The default is to compile *m68k-amigaos*: make
+The default is to compile *m68k-amigaos*.

 Dependencies
 ============